MichaelDieuveuille/vpn-configuration/README.md

  </p>
+ Step 5: Install and configure a VPN client on the Virtual Machine.
 <img width="2559" height="1259" alt="Screenshot 2025-11-11 205332" src="https://github.com/user-attachments/assets/f9509b77-c318-4ebe-a08c-2f9b5df1f548" />

 The next phase focused on implementing the VPN.
 A VPN client such as ProtonVPN was downloaded and installed directly onto the virtual machine.
 Once installed, the VPN client was configured and connected to a server located in a completely different region, such as Japan or Canada.
 This connection rerouted all outgoing traffic through an encrypted VPN tunnel, effectively masking the VM’s original Azure-assigned IP address.
 During this stage, the VPN client’s interface confirmed a successful connection and displayed the newly assigned VPN server’s location.

+Step 6: Re-verify the IP and location after VPN connection.
 <img width="2559" height="1277" alt="Screenshot 2025-11-11 205402" src="https://github.com/user-attachments/assets/a2889b83-0977-4c2d-b572-09daf08d6d30" />

 To verify that the VPN was functioning correctly, the same IP verification process was repeated.
 Opening <code>whatismyipaddress.com</code> again revealed a completely different public IP address, now corresponding to the VPN’s geographic region instead of Azure’s data center.
 This clearly demonstrated that the virtual machine’s traffic was being securely tunneled through the VPN.
 Screenshots taken before and after this test provided visual evidence of the IP and location change, validating that the VPN successfully altered the network routing path.
     </p>

+Step 7: Analyze and document results.

 <img width="2559" height="1266" alt="Screenshot 2025-11-11 205415" src="https://github.com/user-attachments/assets/9016fbde-04f9-44ae-85cf-8f400c5fd092" />